The sustainability of

 Negotiating Landscapes of Rights

 Durham University's Negotiating Landscapes of Rights project is exploring the negotiation of rights around common resources, with case studies from around the world.
-We are contributing to this by looking at the community governance of land in Scotland.
-Specifically, we are looking at how communities practice biodiversity conservation and how this relates to various cultural, social and economic issues.
+We are contributing to this by looking at how land is important for the realisation of people's right to a cultural life.
+In particular, we are looking at land and cultural rights in Scotland.

 Community Land Ownership & the Climate Emergency

-Through this research for Community Land Scotland, we are documenting how urban and rural community landowners are using their land, buildings and other assets to help address the climate emergency and to generate other community and public benefits.
+Through this research for Community Land Scotland, we have documented how urban and rural community landowners are using their land, buildings and other assets to help address the climate emergency and to generate other community and public benefits.
 The research is part of CLS’ campaign to advocate land reform as a means of helping to deliver a fairer, greener and more sustainable Scotland.